andrewjpoole/andrewjpoole.github.io/_posts/2025-05-31-assert-against-trace-data-for-integration-tests-with-aspire-and-the-queryabletracecollector.md

 ## Aspire Tests

 Aspire also supports testing a distributed app using the same orchestration code, meaning that when an Aspire test is run, the same dependencies get started, the same service discovery and configuration happens and we get the opportunity to create clients to our services and call APIs or send messages etc. These tests take quite a while to run due to the nature of whats actually being spun up, but they are much faster than waiting for the check-in -> CI build -> release to env -> run tests loop.
+Official docs [here](https://learn.microsoft.com/en-us/dotnet/aspire/testing/overview).

 ## A Eureka moment!💡

 So at this moment, while experimenting with Aspire tests, it dawned on me that all that lovely trace data would be absolutely perfect for asserting that expected behaviour ocurred as expected, its a forensic single-source-of-truth timeline of everything that happened since the app started!
+In other words the perfect thing to assert against!😃

 Alas I also realised a few things:

 There are some differences between Aspire tests the Aspire localdev 'F5' experience, one being that the dashboard doesn't run during tests.
 The dashboard is the component that collects open telemetry data, all other orchestrated services are configured to send their telemetry data to the dashboard via gRPC.
-If the dashboard doesn't run during tests, then nothing is listening to collect the trace data☹️
+If the dashboard doesn't run during tests, then nothing is listening to collect the trace data.☹️

 Now it is possible to configure that dashboard to run during tests, but there are no public endpoints available with which to query the data.
-Again it is possible to use reflection to get access to the private view model, but I was unable to get that to work.
+Again it is possible to use reflection to get access to the private view model, but I was unable to get that to work.😕

 ## Asserting against trace data!🚀